Select Page

 MIAD has three levels of learning outcomes:

-- Eight College-Wide Learning Outcomes are measured across all four years of study.
-These outcomes are measured in the majors, as well as in Foundations and Liberal Studies courses.
+• Eight College-Wide Learning Outcomes are measured across all four years of study.
+These outcomes are measured in the majors, as well as in First-Year Experience and Critical Studies courses.

 MIAD’s formal assessment activities focus on measuring College-Wide and Major-Specific Learning Outcomes.
 Evidence of student achievement toward these outcomes is gathered, compiled and analyzed.
 Faculty then meet to review, discuss, and interpret the evidence.
 Based on their analyses, faculty identify ways to make improvements to teaching and learning.